guifel/nocust-client-doc/README.md

 ### Deposits (Ethereum ➡️ Commit-Chain)

 In order to make transfers, you need to have commit-chain funds.
-Commit-chain funds are simply funds deposited into the NOCUST smart-contract, and can be done through the library as follows.
+Commit-chain funds are simply funds deposited into the NOCUST smart-contract, and can be done through the client as follows.

 ```typescript
 const transactionHash : string = await lqdManager.deposit(